stravalib/stravalib/README.md

 # stravalib

+**NOTE: This library could really use someone to help with (or take over) maintenance.
+Please reach out to hans@xmpl.org if you are interested in taking project over.**

 The stravalib project aims to provide a simple API for interacting with Strava v3 web services, in particular abstracting the v3 REST API around a rich and easy-to-use object model and providing support for date/time/temporal attributes and quantities with units (using the [python units library](http://pypi.python.org/pypi/units)).